-We considered that indicators could improve only if there was a-room for improvement at the visit 1.
+We considered that indicators could improve only if there was a room for improvement at the visit 1.
 Cut-off values were defined to determine the presence of a room for improvement for each indicator (Table 2).
 Cut-off values for clinical indicators were defined by considering i) the distributions of observed values in all physiological stages and ii) past records of respiratory and digestive disorders in farms.
 These cut-off values led to three categories of severity: i) mild, ii) moderate and iii) severe (Table 1).
-Categories were defined considering ranges of clinical observations.
-For instance, aA number of coughs (or sneezes) / 2 minutes / 100 animals < 1 was observed in all farms where no respiratory disorders were reported.
+A number of coughs (or sneezes) / 2 minutes / 100 animals < 1 was observed in all farms where no respiratory disorders were reported.
 A count lower than 1 cough (or sneeze) / 2 minutes / 100 animals was categorized as mild.
-A number of coughs (or sneezes) / 2 minutes / 100 animals and > 5 was observed in all farms where important respiratory disorders were reported.
+A number of coughs (or sneezes) / 2 minutes / 100 animals > 5 was observed in all farms where important respiratory disorders were reported.
 A count higher than 5 coughs (or sneezes) / 2 minutes / 100 animals was categorized as severe.
-A count between 1 and 5 coughs (or sneezes) / 2 minutes / 100 animals was categorized as moderate. -An absence of faeces scores 2 and 3 was observed in all farms where no digestive disorders was reported (cumulated percentage of 0%).
+A count between 1 and 5 coughs (or sneezes) / 2 minutes / 100 animals was categorized as moderate.
+An absence of feces scores 2 and 3 was observed in all farms where no digestive disorders was reported.
 A cumulated percentage of 0% of scores 2 and 3 was categorized as mild.
 More than 20% of scores 2 and 3 cumulated was observed in all farms where important digestive disorders were reported.
 A cumulated percentage of 20% of scores 2 and 3 was categorized as severe.
 A cumulated percentage of scores 2 and 3 higher than 0% but lower than 20% was categorized as moderate.
 As regards technical performances, cut-off values were defined with reference values from the collected records (average performances of a company).
 For antimicrobial use, no reference value was available for any physiological stage: cut-off values were determined by the first quartile of the data distribution (presented in appendix, Figure A1).

-There was-a room for improvement for:
+There was a room for improvement for:

-• Clinical situation: when indicators (cough or sneeze counts, faeces scores) were classified in categories moderate or severe at visit 1.

-- Technical performances: when indicators were lower (ADG, PWSY) or higher (FCR, mortality) than reference values. could always be improved whatever the initial situation. - Antimicrobial use: when farm DDDvet > 0 mg/day/kg/1000 animals. were higher than first quartiles of the data distribution for a physiological stage - 268 Criteria of evolutions for indicators are defined in Table 2.

-- Clinical situation: improved or deteriorated at visit 3 if indicators were classified in a lower or a higher category than at visit 1, respectively. - Technical performances: improved or deteriorated at visit 3 if the value of their indicators at visit 1 increased or decreased (ADG, PWSY) and decreased or increased (FCR, mortality) by 2%, respectively. - Antimicrobial use: improved or deteriorated if the DDDvet decreased or increased by 10% between the two monitored periods.
-Antimicrobial use: improved or deteriorated at visit 3 if the DDDvet value at visit 1 decreased or increased by 2%, respectively. - For all types of indicators, a statu quo was defined when there was neither an improvement nor a deterioration.
+- Clinical situation: when indicators (cough or sneeze counts, feces scores) were classified in categories moderate or severe at visit 1. - Technical performances: when indicators were lower (ADG, PWSY) or higher (FCR, mortality) than reference values. - Antimicrobial use: when farm DDDvet were higher than first quartiles of the data distribution for a physiological stage - 231 Criteria of evolutions for indicators are defined in Table 2. - Clinical situation: improved or deteriorated at visit 3 if indicators were classified in a lower or a higher category than at visit 1, respectively. - Technical performances: improved or deteriorated at visit 3 if the value of their indicators at visit 1 increased or decreased (ADG, PWSY) and decreased or increased (FCR, mortality) by 2%, respectively. - Antimicrobial use: improved or deteriorated at visit 3 if the DDDvet value at visit 1 decreased or increased by 2%, respectively. - For all types of indicators, a statu quo was defined when there was neither an improvement nor a deterioration.